timothyas/generic-matern-covariance/README.md

 - Since we have access to B and Binverse, could use this for obs operator ... change 1st intro paragraph based on this
 - geophysical inverse problems to variational data assimilation
+- get more citations of WC01 or diffusion like examples in use e.g. carrier and Ngodock ...?
+Met Office?

 ## More literature review